usharesoft/appcenter-docs/admin/en/source/pages/config/populate-db-OS.rst

 		.. note:: This procedure may take a long time.

-	10. To verify if the procedure is terminated, run the following command:
+	10. To verify if the procedure is finished, run the following command:

 		.. code-block:: shell

 			$ tail -f /tmp/USER_DATA/FactoryContainer/logs/repos/spider/<directory name with date>/spider.stdout

-		The procedure is complete when you see the line ``INFO`` ends with ``Entering CheckForRepositoriesUpdates->terminate()``
+		The procedure is done when you see the line ``INFO`` ends with ``Entering CheckForRepositoriesUpdates->terminate()``

 	11. Create OS profile based on packages (minimal, server, etc.)::